rdunnington/website-gen/markdown/blog/2020-05-25/page.md

 ###[On Inlined Code]([newtab] http://number-none.com/blow/john_carmack_on_inlined_code.html)
 ####John Carmack

 The subtle power of this idea is easy to overlook, like I did for years.
 Don’t try to hide complexity from the user and attempt to predict what you need to reuse and abstract ahead of time.
-Wait until you start seeing repeated patterns, then apply <a href="https://caseymuratori.com/blog_0015" target="_blank">semantic compression</a> to them.
+Wait until you start seeing repeated patterns, then apply [semantic compression]([newtab] https://caseymuratori.com/blog_0015) to them.
 It saves time, leads to simpler code, and prevents harmful abstractions from taking root.

 ###[Data Oriented Design]([newtab] https://www.youtube.com/watch?v=rX0ItVEVjHc)
 ####Mike Acton